NREL/Wattile/tests/fixtures/README.md

 - `train_batch_size`: *int*

-    size of batch in the training data.
-It is used to calculate number of batches in the training data
+    Size of batch in the training data.
+It is used to calculate number of batches in the training data.

 - `val_batch_size`: *int*

-    size of batch in the validation data.
-It is used to calculate number of batches in the validation data
+    Size of batch in the validation data.
+It is used to calculate number of batches in the validation data.

 - `train_val_split`: *str*